ianaroot/ignorethemanbehindthecurtain/readme.md

 ## Prerequsites

-A clean install of OS X Mavericks.
+A clean install of OS X 10.9 (Mavericks).
 The username should be `apprentice`.
 Ask [myles@devbootcamp.com](mailto:myles@devbootcamp.com) for the password.

 ## Kitout a DBC Workstation